 I’ve tried this stuff on the court and it really does seem to work.
 It’s a bit more fun, at least, to be “in the zone” and letting your subconsciousness handle the complicated mechanics of any given stroke.
 It leads to an almost meditative state, where you’re just sort of observing your Self 2 doing things for you, and all your conscious focus can be directed onto other things (say, watching the ball, or listening intently for the sound of it hitting the racket).

-It’s pretty clear that this kind of hands-off approach could at least have some benefits for physical activity, where you’re relying more on your massive database of experience about how moving through the physical work feels, and less on doing any kind of explicit calculation.
+It’s pretty clear that this kind of hands-off approach could at least have some benefits for physical activity, where you’re relying more on your massive database of experience about how moving through physical space feels, and less on doing any kind of explicit calculation.
 Can this be extended to other fields?
 It’s hard to imagine myself “letting go” while solving a math problem, for instance.
 Maybe if you’re Ramanujan, and Hindu goddesses appear to you in your dreams with elucidations about mathematical topics, then you really do have a mathematical Self 2.
 There could be hints of this in everyone—ever tried to solve a challenging puzzle or come up with a proof, and after a few days of letting it simmer, it just comes to you in an instant?

 I’m not sure if the way this experience feels leads me to believe it’s the same kind of Self 2 as you see during a tennis match.
 Tennis Self 2’s insights tend to be immediate, automatic, and reactionary, whereas Math Self 2’s come after long periods of thinking about anything other than the problem at hand, and are more revelatory in nature.
 There’s a path towards letting Self 2 take over in tennis, but I’m not sure what that looks like for math (or more generally, in any mostly-mental activity).
 Maybe it really is just the act of telling your other self “let’s figure this problem out” that spurs it to do the work for you.